chengqihao/Maximal-kPlex/README.md

 # kPlexList
-The code of paper “DPlex”
+The code of paper “Efficient Enumeration of Large Maximal k-Plexes”

 The sequential algorithm is in the file "Plex_seq".